kyma-project/kyma/docs/application-connector/docs/015-details-one-click-configuration.md

  - Click **Connect Remote Environment**.
  - Copy the token by clicking **Copy to clipboard**.

-Alternatively, get the configuration address URL with a valid token using `kubectl port-forward` or `kubectl proxy`.
+Alternatively, get the configuration URL with a valid token using `kubectl port-forward` or `kubectl proxy`.

   - Request: